Inorder Traversal of a Binary Tree using Iteration

 Empty Tree

-If the root node is null, then the tree is empty.
-In such a case, there are no nodes to visit, and the output should simply be an empty list.
-This case is important to handle to avoid null pointer errors in implementation.
+If the root is null, then there are no nodes to traverse.
+Return an empty list.
+This must be handled explicitly to avoid null reference errors.

 Algorithm Steps